hummingbird-me/kitsu-web/README.md

 > `.env` file.
 This is generally not necessary, but there are some things which don't work fully in
 > staging.
 >
-> In future we plan to integrate this into the
+> In the future we plan to integrate this into the
 > [kitsu-tools](https://github.com/hummingbird-me/kitsu-tools) dev environment better.

 ### Navigating the Codebase

-While the basic project structure should be familiar to most developers who have used React and Vite in past, Kitsu is a large application and has more structure than you might be accustomed to.
+While the basic project structure should be familiar to most developers who have used React and Vite in the past, Kitsu is a large application and has more structure than you might be accustomed to.

 #### Entry Points